 As some states have decided to reopen their economy, dental practices are considering reopening their office to non-emergency care.
 However, even if your practice is not located in one of those states, preparing for reopening should be done sooner rather than later since supplies are limited.
+This is the perfect time to get your Dental Practice Reopening Shopping List done and completed.

 In this article, we have created a checklist of 12 essential items that practices will need when they reopen.
 These items allow practices to follow strict and effective infection control protocols and reduce the risk of cross-contamination in the waiting room and operatories.